-Emissions for this source category have not been reported in the point source inventory, therefore no adjustment of the area source emissions was required.
+Emissions for this source category have also been reported in the point source inventory.
+The following methodology is used to adjust the area source emissions for this category to remove the emissions already accounted for in the point source inventory.